alphauslabs/20241113-intro-cloud-workshop/README.md

 $ gcloud auth print-access-token
 ```

-## Exercise 1 - a simple "About me" page
+## Exercise 1 - A simple "About me" page

 This exercise will guide you in creating a simple "About me" page, and deploy it in Cloud Run.